Types of speed cameras and red light cameras

 Point-to-point cameras have reduced instances of speeding along high crash risk locations and improved traffic flow and density.

-Point-to-point speed cameras enforce speed limits at locations where other types of speed enforcement may be difficult or dangerous, and monitor locations 24 hours a day without an operator, freeing up police resources for other duties.
+Point-to-point speed cameras enforce speed limits at locations where other types of speed enforcement may be difficult or dangerous, and monitor locations 24 hours a day, 7 days a week without an operator.

 We select point-to-point speed camera locations by analysing lengths of the road with a history of crashes (or the potential for crashes) that result from speeding.
 Road lengths generally include high volume roads, such as motorways and highways.